pingcap/docs-cn/v2.1/FAQ.md

 Restart Prometheus.

-##### Is there a current solution to synchronizing data from TiDB to other databases like HBase and Elasticsearch?
+##### Is there a current solution to replicating data from TiDB to other databases like HBase and Elasticsearch?

-No. Currently, the data synchronization depends on the application itself.
+No. Currently, the data replication depends on the application itself.

-##### Does Syncer support synchronizing only some of the tables when Syncer is synchronizing data?
+##### Does Syncer support replicating only some of the tables when Syncer is replicating data?

 Yes.
 For details, see [Syncer User Guide](tools/syncer.md)

-##### Do frequent DDL operations affect the synchronization speed of Syncer?
+##### Do frequent DDL operations affect the replication speed of Syncer?

-Frequent DDL operations may affect the synchronization speed.
+Frequent DDL operations may affect the replication speed.
 For Sycner, DDL operations are executed serially.
-When DDL operations are executed during data synchronization, data will be synchronized serially and thus the synchronization speed will be slowed down.
+When DDL operations are executed during data replication, data will be replicated serially and thus the replication speed will be slowed down.

 ##### If the machine that Syncer is in is broken and the directory of the `syncer.meta` file is lost, what should I do?

-When you synchronize data using Syncer GTID, the `syncer.meta` file is constantly updated during the synchronization process.
+When you replicate data using Syncer GTID, the `syncer.meta` file is constantly updated during the replication process.
 The current version of Syncer does not contain the design for high availability.
 The `syncer.meta` configuration file of Syncer is directly stored on the hard disks, which is similar to other tools in the MySQL ecosystem, such as mydumper.

 Two solutions:

 - Put the `syncer.meta` file in a relatively secure disk.
 For example, use disks with RAID 1.
-- Restore the location information of history synchronization according to the monitoring data that Syncer reports to Prometheus regularly.
-But the location information might be inaccurate due to the delay when a large amount of data is synchronized.
+- Restore the location information of history replication according to the monitoring data that Syncer reports to Prometheus regularly.
+But the location information might be inaccurate due to the delay when a large amount of data is replicated.

 ### Migrate the traffic

 #### How to migrate the traffic quickly?

-It is recommended to build a multi-source MySQL -> TiDB real-time synchronization environment using Syncer tool.
+It is recommended to build a multi-source MySQL -> TiDB real-time replication environment using Syncer tool.
 You can migrate the read and write traffic in batches by editing the network configuration as needed.
 Deploy a stable network LB (HAproxy, LVS, F5, DNS, etc.) on the upper layer, in order to implement seamless migration by directly editing the network configuration.

 #### Is there a limit for the total write and read capacity in TiDB?